glowredman/MAtmos/README.md

 ## Troubleshooting

 If adding MAtmos on 1.12.2 causes the game to **crash upon startup**, it's probably because you're using other, outdated mods that use version 0.7 of the Mixin library, while this mod uses version 0.8.
 This problem commonly occurs with old modpacks.
-There are 2 ways to resolve this:
+There are 3 ways to resolve this:

 a) Update the other mods of the modpack

 b) Use the versions of MAtmos ending in *-mixin0.7.jar* which are provided for compatibility.

+c) Add the [Mixin Compatibility](https://www.curseforge.com/minecraft/mc-mods/mixin-0-7-0-8-compatibility) mod to your instance.

 ## Downloads